 In our experience, we see a slight drop in rankings followed by a quick recovery.

 Things to consider when evaluating providers include the data encryption level, web browser compatibility, and price.
 It is always advisable to go with a reputable provider, which will cost a bit more.
-Some include it in their hosting plans and advertise it as free, but we find that their hosting price is higher than those who offer it as a separate product.
-There are some inexpensive options and even free, but they just don’t meet the criteria when there are payment or data collection forms on your website.
+Some include it in their hosting plans, while others offer it as a separate product.
+The important thing is that they meet the criteria when there are payment or data collection forms on your website.

 The free option will show the “https://” in grey.
 It’s sufficient for personal sites or businesses that don’t collect any personal information from the users.
 However, you must be aware that when savvy visitors click on the “i” inside the circle, a window will pop up with the following message:

 You need one for each domain and subdomain.
 So, for example, if you have a custom website on its own platform, with a link to a Sage, Distributor Central or ASI catalog website, each will need it’s own SSL certificate.
-However, because of the structure of these sites, at the time of publishing this article, you can’t install external certificates on them.
-Our guess is that they’ll eventually provide SSL included in their services, just like Shopify does, for example, because they have to offer compliant products to their clients, which they’ve always done.
+However, because of the structure of these sites, at the time of publishing this article, you can’t install external certificates on them and you have to use the solution they provide.

 Higher price tiers will include subdomains or multiple sites.
 The top level is the Extended Validation SSL, which offers the highest level of encryption and should be used whenever there is highly sensitive data being exchanged, such as the case for banks and software companies, as well some large eCommerce sites.
 This type of certificate shows not only the lock but the entire name of the company in green: